The Cyprus property sector has grown rapidly since the country joined the European Union in May 2004.

-The country’s economy has really strengthened in recent years, while Cypriot residents continue to enjoy one of the lowest levels of income tax in Europe, and pensioners are taxed just five per cent on their income.
+The country's economy has really strengthened in recent years, while Cypriot residents continue to enjoy one of the lowest levels of income tax in Europe.

-Cyprus is considered a tax-efficientdestination and has a double-tax treaty agreement with over 30 countries, including the UK, which means that residents can extract profits from property investments in Britain at a reduced rate or with no tax payable at all.
-However, Cyprus property is liable to Capital Gains Tax of 20 per cent, while Corporation Tax is charged at 10 per cent.
+Cyprus is considered a tax efficient destination and has a double tax treaty agreement with over 30 countries, including Britain.
+It means that residents can extract profits from property investments in Britain at a reduced rate or with no tax payable at all.
+However, Cyprus property is liable to capital gains tax, while corporation tax is also charged.

 "Over the last five years, property prices have more than doubled," says Sacha Appleton of Cypriot property developer Pafilia.

-Gloria Aubury of Paphos Properties says: “The Cyprus Property market is very similar to the UK at the moment, there is very little activity with official figures showing property sales down by 51 per cent in some areas.”
+Gloria Aubury of Paphos Properties says: "The Cyprus Property market is very similar to Britain at the moment, there is very little activity with official figures showing property sales down by 51 per cent in some areas."

-Part of the reason for the fall in demand, particularly from Brits’, was Cyprus’ decision to give up its national currency – the Cypriot pound – and adopt the euro last year.
-This has hiked up the cost of buying property in Cyprus for many Britons, due to sterling’s weakness against the European single currency, having depreciated in value by around 20 per cent year-on-year.
+Part of the reason for the fall in demand, particularly from British, was Cyprus' decision to give up its national currency 'the Cypriot pound' and adopt the euro last year.
+This has hiked up the cost of buying property in Cyprus for many Britons, due to sterling's weakness against the European single currency.

 Aubury comments: "The poor exchange rate has made Cyprus more expensive for British tourists and permanent residents who find once their pensions are converted their income is greatly reduced."

-Nevertheless, the greatest international demand continues to come from the UK, along with Scandinavia and Russia, according to Jonathan Salsbury of Cybarco UK.
+Nevertheless, the greatest international demand continues to come from Britain, along with Scandinavia and Russia, according to Jonathan Salsbury of Cybarco UK.

-Aubury comments: “There is an oversupply of properties now, mainly with two-bedroom apartments in the Paphos and Larnaca areas … it is possible for a non-Cypriot to borrow in Cyprus but it is more difficult than it was, and usually a 30 or even 40 per cent [cash] deposit is now required.”
+Aubury comments: "There is an oversupply of properties now, mainly with two bedroom apartments in the Paphos and Larnaca areas.
+It is possible for a non-Cypriot to borrow in Cyprus but it is more difficult than it was."

-Looking forward, the medium to long-term prospects for the property market seem positive, and could receive a much-needed boost from the Cypriot government’s attempts to establish the country as a prime golfing destination.
-Cyprus already has three golf resorts in the Paphos district and planning permission for a further 14 courses was recently granted.
+Looking forward, the medium to long term prospects for the property market seem positive, and could receive a much-needed boost from the Cypriot government's attempts to establish the country as a prime golfing destination.
+Cyprus already has a number of golf resorts in the Paphos district and planning permission for more has been granted.